gonespy/bstormps3/MARADNS_DEADWOOD.md

 .\maradns.exe -f mararc
 ```

-Leave this command window open - closing it will stop maradns.
+Leave this command window open - closing it (or pressing Ctrl-C) will stop maradns.

 ### Starting/stopping deadwood